While You Were Gone won an IPPY Silver Medal in 2019.

 Inspired by Chekhov’s Three Sisters with echoes of King Lear, WYWG traces the journeys of three sisters growing up in and returning to a hometown that, like them, seems to reflect a new South.
 But beneath the surface changes are secrets that run as deep as the Tennessee River.
 WYWG explores how three sisters living in the American South in the twenty-first century deal when their own dreams collide with their own misconceptions about family, race, gender, and the larger world.

-Listen to Sybil talk about WHILE YOU WERE GONE at WUTC Public Radio
+Listen to Sybil talk about WYWG at WUTC Public Radio.

 Articles and Interviews

-Interview and Review Gold Dust Magazine p.
+Interview and Review in Gold Dust Magazine p.
 38-39.

-Conversations: Sybil Baker and Laura Catherine Brown The Critical Flame
+Conversations: Sybil Baker and Laura Catherine Brown in The Critical Flame

-Meet Sybil Baker, The Contemporary Southern Woman Little Pink Book
+Meet Sybil Baker, The Contemporary Southern Woman in Little Pink Book